|

 Building: Boca Raton - Barry & Florence Friedberg Auditorium

-Instructor: Shelly Isaacs
+Instructor: Shelly Isaacs, M.A.

 This series explores how secrets, greed, and historical upheaval resonate across generations.
 Whether it is a stolen inheritance in rural Provence a grand deception in post-WWI Paris, or a history as farce, these films examine how characters must reckon with the choices made, and the lies told, in their youth.
 Titles are subject to change.